 Below are some popular stops for mini cruises around Europe, this is just an idea of where you may stop and what you can do.
 Please note that itineraries and timings will vary by date and company.

-When on your mini cruise a possible stop is in Amsterdam, this allows you to experience this fascinating cosmopolitan city before returning back to your cabin.
+A great potential stop is in Amsterdam, this allows you to experience this fascinating cosmopolitan city before returning back to your cabin.
 Why not visit Anne Frank’s House or one of the many museums?
 Explore the 165 canals which surround Amsterdam and stop for a beverage in a traditional coffee house whilst watching the world go by.

 Located between Bruges, Brussels and Antwerp, Ghent is a medieval canal city in the heart of Belgium.
 Known to be a great stop, Ghent has a wealth of attractions to explore from the Castle of the Counts, St Michael’s Bridge to St Bavos Cathedral.
 Then after exploring the city you can retire back to the ship to relax.